Unit: Mycobacterial Genetics

 Tuberculosis, which is caused by mycobacteria from the Tuberculosis complex, is still a major public health problem: it is responsible for about three million deaths each year.
 BCG, the only currently available vaccine, is relatively efficient.
 The use of antibiotics may be compromised by the emergence of multiresistant strains of bacteria.
 Our unit is involved in the characterisation of Mycobacterium tuberculosis virulence factors and the host immune responses induced by this bacterium and BCG.
 This work could lead to the identification of targets for new drugs against tuberculosis, the identification of bacterial components that could be included in a new vaccine or even to the isolation of a new attenuated strain that is more efficient than BCG.
 Our Unit is also studying the possibility of using recombinant strains of BCG to protect against other diseases, such as AIDS.
 We are identifying genetic markers that are specific to epidemic strains, in particular strains responsible for multidrug resistant outbreaks.

-Genetic study of virulence determinants (M. Jackson, O. Neyrolles, B. Gicquel)
+Genetic study of virulence determinants Persons in charge: M. Jackson, O. Neyrolles, B. Gicquel

 A temperature-sensitive vector derived from the pAL5000 plasmid of Mycobacterium fortuitum and containing the counterselective marker sacB (Ts/sacB vector) was used to construct allelic exchange and transposon mutants in mycobacterial species of the M. tuberculosis complex.
 An ordered transposition mutant library of Mycobacterium tuberculosis containing 4000 mutants was constructed by signature-tagged transposon mutagenesis (STM) and directly screened for mutants exhibiting an attenuated virulence in mice.
-About 2000 mutants were screened for their ability to multiply in the lungs of mice during the acute phase of infection.
-Sixteen mutants were selected and the corresponding mutations were characterised.
-Several mutations were identified in a 50 kb region of the genome containing genes dedicated to the synthesis and transport of phtiocerol dimycocerosates (DIM).
+About 4000 mutants have now been screened for their ability to multiply in the lungs of mice during the acute phase of infection.
+29 mutants were selected and the corresponding mutations were characterised.
+12 different mutations were identified in a 50 kb region of the genome containing genes dedicated to the synthesis and transport of phthiocerol dimycocerosates (DIM).
 A study on the roles played by these complex lipids in pathogenesis revealed that the presence of DIM in the cell envelope of M. tuberculosis protects this bacterium from the cidal activity of reactive nitrogen intermediates produced by macrophages and modulates the host early immune response to infection.
-It is probably the combination of these two effects that favours the multiplication of DIM-producing strains of M. tuberculosis during the acute phase of infection in mice.
-We are now characterising other attenuated STM mutants presenting deficiencies in other cell envelope lipids.
-In a complementary approach, we constructed by allelic replacement mutants of M. tuberculosis deficient in the synthesis of lipids that share some structural similarities with DIM and that are specifically produced by pathogenic species of mycobacteria.
+We are now characterising attenuated STM mutants presenting other deficiencies in cell envelope lipids.
+In a complementary approach, we constructed by allelic replacement mutants of M. tuberculosis deficient in transcriptional regulators, in the less characterized PE/PPE family, and in the synthesis of lipids that share some structural similarities with DIM and that are specifically produced by pathogenic species of mycobacteria.
 The analysis of these mutants in cellular and animal models allowed us to measure the contribution of these lipids to pathogenesis.
-New screening methods of the transposon mutant libraries are being developed.
-They should allow the isolation of new attenuated strains of M. tuberculosis with mutations in genes that are important at later stages of the infection in mice or for growth inside macrophages in in vitro systems.
+We are now focusing on the regulation of the synthesis of these lipids.

-Interactions between M. tuberculosis and phagocytes (O. Neyrolles, M. Jackson, B. Gicquel)
+Interactions between M. tuberculosis and phagocytes Persons in charge: O. Neyrolles, B. Gicquel

-Identification of new anti-TB drug targets (M. Jackson, B. Gicquel)
+Identification of new anti-TB drug targets Persons in charge: M. Jackson, B. Gicquel

 Phosphatidylinositol (PI) and metabolically-derived products such as the phosphatidylinositol mannosides (PIM), linear and mature branched lipomannan and lipoarabinomannan are prominent phospholipids/lipoglycans of Mycobacterium spp. believed to play important roles in the structure and physiology of the bacterium as well as during host infection.
 The characterization of the enzymes involved in their biosynthesis, in addition to providing fundamental knowledge about the synthesis of these molecules, could lead to the identification of attractive drug targets for the development of new anti-TB drugs.

 We sought genetic markers specific for highly transmissible M. tuberculosis strains that are responsible for outbreaks, in particular MDR outbreaks.
-This study was carried out in collaboration with the European Network of Molecular Epidemiology, the Public Health Research Institute and the network of Pasteur Institutes and associated Institutes.
-Mut T- and ogt-specific alleles were found in M. tuberculosis strains of the W-Beijing genotype.
+This study was carried out in collaboration with the European Network of Molecular Epidemiology, the Public Health Research Institute and the network of Pasteur Institutes and associated Institutes. mut T- and ogt-specific alleles were found in M. tuberculosis strains of the W-Beijing and Haarlem genotype.
 These results suggest that these strains, which are well adapted to the host, evolved thanks to the acquisition of mutations in DNA repair enzymes, thus resulting in transient mutator phenotypes.
-These mutations, which are specific to M. tuberculosis genotypes, may be useful for molecular diagnostic identifying different branches of the W. Beijing family.
+These mutations, which are specific to M. tuberculosis genotypes, may be useful for molecular diagnostic identifying different branches of the W. Beijing or Haarlem family.
 In addition, molecular methods are being used to type M. tuberculosis strains from different geographical areas.
-New markers specific of major genotypes are currently identified.
-This should allow us to identify the major genotypes and to study their transmission.
+New polymorphic markers specific of major genotypes have been identified.
+This should allow us to identify the major family by genotyping techniques and to study their transmission.

-Interactions between DC and M. tuberculosis and BCG are also studied in vitro both in our laboratory and in collaboration with other partners.
-We recently showed the immunodulatory function of DIM molecules on the DC inflammatory response to TB (Rousseau et al., Cell.
-Microbiol. in press).
+Interactions between DC and M. tuberculosis and BCG are also studied in vitro both in our laboratory and in collaboration with other partners (Prina et al., 2003).
+We have recently shown the immunodulatory function of DIM molecules on the DC inflammatory response to TB (Rousseau et al., 2004).

-BCG also represents an attractive vector for the development of recombinant vaccines against AIDS for example.
+BCG also represents an attractive vector for the development of recombinant vaccines against AIDS for example (Méderlé et al., 2003).
 Integration of expression cassettes into the BCG chromosome allows to obtain stable strains in vivo.
 Vectors derived from mycobacteriophage Ms6 integrate into different tRNAala genes in M. smegmatis and BCG.
 This observation allows us to construct multi-recombinant stable BCG strains.
 New promoters that are highly expressed in dendritic cells are also being evalutated.